-Source: Virginia Employment Commission.
+Source: Virginia Employment Commission as of 3rd quarter 2009.

 Unemployment

 The Commonwealth is one of 22 states with a Right-to-Work Law and has a record of good labor-management relations.
 The Commonwealth's favorable business climate is reflected in the relatively small number of strikes and other work stoppages it experiences.